Big B's Backyard

 Burnt Ends

-Originally a scrap given away for free at Kansas City BBQ joints, burnt ends are now a delicacy.
-They represent the perfect marriage of fat, bark, smoke, and sauce.
+Originally these were just scraps given away for free.
+In Kansas City, burnt ends are now the gold standard.
+They represent the best combo of fat, bark, smoke, and sauce.

 equipment